This website uses cookies to ensure you get the best experience on our website. Learn More.

 Square and tetrahedral schemes

-Best practices in color psychology
+Best practices in color psychology for web design

 By utilizing the power of color you can not only raise brand awareness and improve your website conversion but also control user emotions and change their perception.
-However, the wrong usage of color may be counter-productive, and finding the right balance is vital.
+However, the wrong usage of color may be counterproductive, and finding the right balance is vital.

 Mind the context

-The purpose of an element on your website will most likely give you a hint on which color to use.
+The purpose of an element on your website will give you a hint on which color scheme to use.
 The colors that create contrast from the main colors of your brand perform better for CTA buttons.
 Use them to motivate visitors to leave their contact details, sign up for an e-mail newsletter, or perform any other target action.

 Streamline customer journey

 Black or dark-themed interfaces, on the other hand, work well with bright text colors and create a sense of professionalism and luxury.
 They also provide better UX when operating in a dark environment and reduce battery consumption on mobile devices.
-Reading lots of text information on black background, however, may be less comfortable.
+Reading lots of text information on a black background, however, may be less comfortable.

 Do not overload your website with colors